 Upscaling of innovative and sustainable integrated mobility solutions, identifying gaps and shortcomings in existing systems and exchanging of best practices in the pilot sites involved in the action leading to a state-of-the-art of electrification and attractiveness of urban and suburban public transport with complementary urban mobility service car fleets and other active and shared mobility solutions.

-Enhanced assessment tools to quantify the direct benefits and associated co-benefits of decarbonised urban mobility service car fleets and of new shared mobility solutions complementary to public transport (including evaluation of impacts on modal shift and increased intermodal mobility), the trade-off analysis between different solution and the recommendation of the most suitable implementation strategies, thereby helping to attract public investments.
+Enhanced assessment tools to quantify the direct benefits and associated co-benefits of decarbonised urban mobility service car fleets and of new shared mobility solutions complementary to public transport (including evaluation of impacts on modal shift, increased intermodal mobility and diverse user needs), the trade-off analysis between different solution and the recommendation of the most suitable implementation strategies, thereby helping to attract public investments.

 Further progress towards achieving the targets set by relevant EU strategies and policies such as the Zero Pollution Action Plan, the Sustainable and Smart Mobility Strategy, the new EU Urban Mobility Framework, the Decarbonise Corporate Fleets Communication and the Energy Efficiency Directive.